 5) “I Can’t Live Your Dreams Anymore.
 I Want A Life Of My Own.”

 Peter always wanted to make his uncle proud.
 In the wake of understanding that being Spider-Man was a choice, he pondered what Ben would state to him.
 Uncle Ben would have needed Peter to be a saint and beaten the impediments in his own life without abandoning the city.
 This was Peter’s reaction, accepting that he was not, at this point liable for the powers he was given.
-Though his relationships got better and his grades improved, nothing could have held him back from being who he truly is for long.
+Though his grades got improved and even his relationships got better, nothing could have held him back from being who he truly is for long.

 6) “Everybody Loves A Hero.
 People Line Up For Them, Cheer Them, Scream Their Names, And Years Later, They’ll Tell How They Stood In The Rain For Hours Just To Get A Glimpse Of The One Who Taught Them To Hold On A Second Longer.”